 Why is WW2 considered more important than WW1?

-World War II is more important than World War I because it had far greater consequences and much greater stakes.
+World War II was more important than World War I because it had greater consequences and stakes.
 The war led to the deaths of millions of people and changed the course of world history.

 To put it bluntly, as brutal as WW1 was, no one built camps and factories dedicated to murdering people and using the bodies they didn’t roast in ovens as sources of raw materials.
 As awful as WW1 was, there was no comparable Holocaust.